-Transitional Services - Workforce training, financial literacy, life skills
+Transitional services: Workforce training, financial literacy, life skills

-Transitional and retention services, which refer to supports for individuals exiting houselessness and moving along the housing continuum, was noted as a moderate need among lived experts and key informants and as a lower need among community members.
-(Figure 24).
-This was a need most often noted in the context of individuals exiting chronic houselessness, for whom readjusting to maintain a housing situation can be challenging for a variety of reasons.
+Transitional and retention services, which refer to supports for individuals exiting houselessness and moving along the housing continuum, were noted as moderate needs among lived experts and key informants and as lower needs among community members (Figure 24).
+Such needs were most often noted in the context of individuals exiting chronic houselessness, for whom readjusting to maintain a housing situation can be challenging for a variety of reasons.
 Several participants noted how often individuals exiting houselessness ultimately return to houselessness when they lack transitional support or programs, such as workforce training or financial literacy education, to help them make the leap from unhoused to housed.
 At the same time, most services serving PEH are specifically focused on getting individuals into housing and may not have the capacity or scope of services to support individuals as they exit houselessness.